ni/measurement-plugin-labview/Source/Example Measurements/README.md

   with an NI FGEN.
 - `NI-SCOPE Acquire Waveform`: Acquires waveforms from an NI SCOPE.
 - `VISA Measurement`: Writes and reads a value from a serial instrument using VISA.
+- `Waveform Measurement`: Demonstrates the usage of the waveform data type in a graph.

 For more details about a specific example, see the `README.md` file included with the example.